 The FEFANA Team is at your service.
 Please find here below the list of our staff members and their responsibilities to help you find the right person to answer your query.
-Our team members speak the following languages: English, French, German, Italian, Spanish and Hungarian.
+Our team members speak the following languages: English, French, German, Italian, Spanish and Turkish.

 Joerg has studied food science and technology and he also holds an MBA.
 He is responsible for the effective management of the affairs of the association including representing the interests of the FEFANA membership towards EU institutions and other stakeholders, supporting the Members, ensuring effective and efficient administration and providing leadership to the FEFANA staff team.